This post may contain affiliate links.

 The Fontana dei Quattro Fiumi faces the Sant’Agnesi in Agoni church, another well-known Rome attraction on Piazza Navona.
 Bernini lost out on the commission to design the church to his arch rival, Borromini.

-It’s said that Bernini expressed his disdain for Borromini’s project through his river gods.
-The figure of the Nile hides his face from the sight of the church behind a veil, while the Rio del Plata god has his hands raised, as if to protect himself when Borromini’s church falls down.
+It’s said Bernini expressed his disdain for Borromini’s project through his gods.
+The figure of the Nile hides his face from the sight of the church while the Rio del Plata god has his hands raised, as if to protect himself when Borromini’s church falls down.

-It’s a suspect tale, however, as the fountain was completed before the church – but perhaps Bernini was just thinking ahead.
+It’s a suspect tale, however, as the fountain was completed before the church – but it does add a bit of dramatic tension to a visit.

-The curious case of the Bernini sculpture, the Ecstasy of Saint Teresa, in the church of Santa Maria della Vittoria
+The curious case of the Ecstasy of Saint Teresa in the Santa Maria della Vittoria

 But maybe that’s too easy.
 Let’s call it spiritual sensuality and leave it at that.
-Or let’s look at how St Teresa described it.
+Or let’s look at how Saint Teresa herself describes it.

-The next morning Mark and I find ourselves alone on the Pont Sant’Angelo, the Bridge of Angels.
-In the pale light the Tiber is a milky jade, the sky a washed-out blue, and 10 marble angels hover over us.
-I can almost hear the footsteps of the medieval pilgrims as they trudge over the bridge on the way to St Peter’s Basilica.
+On our final morning, Mark and I find ourselves alone on the Ponte Sant’Angelo, the Bridge of Angels.
+In the pale early light the Tiber is a milky jade, the sky a washed-out blue, and a row of marble angels line our path.

-The bridge dates back to 138 AD and was built by the Emperor Hadrian.
+The bridge dates back to 138 AD and was built by the Emperor Hadrian, long before the Baroque.
 In 1688 Pope Clement VII commissioned Bernini to add the angels (only two of which Bernini carved himself).

-Then the pope thought the statues were too exquisite to be batted about by the elements so he had the originals moved to the church of Sant’Andrea delle Fratte, just off the Via Veneto, where they still are today.
+It was Bernini in Rome at his best.
+In fact, the pope declared the statues too exquisite to be batted about by the elements so he had copies made and the originals were moved to the church of Sant’Andrea delle Fratte, just off the Via Veneto, where they still are today.

 Bernini at the Vatican